grantj-re3/HandyIctDoco/linux-hardware-compatibility/Dell-Inspiron-15-3520/README.md

    - OP is unable to install Windows 11 Pro when BIOS set to AHCI
    - OP found a [messy] workaround
 1. [Intel Community forum | Windows 11 - Changed RST to AHCI | 2023](https://community.intel.com/t5/Rapid-Storage-Technology/Windows-11-Changed-RST-to-AHCI/m-p/1562614#M12704)
-   - LeonWaksman provides instructions to change SATA mode from RST to AHCI
+   - LeonWaksman provides instructions to change SATA mode from IRST to AHCI
 1. [Stack Overflow: Unix & Linux | Intel Rapid Storage alongside with Linux | 2022](https://unix.stackexchange.com/questions/717660/intel-rapid-storage-alongside-with-linux)
    - oldfred says: Linux uses the vmd driver for NVMe drives.
 I have used NVMe for over a year.
 My new Dell with Secure Boot on & RAID mode with one drive, just works.